fazendadosoftware/vue-cli-plugin-leanix/README.md

 vue add leanix
 ```

 You will be prompted to choose if you want to use a demo component.
 If you pick `yes` option, the component will be created in `components` folder.
-It's a simple RxJS-powered click counter.
+It's a simple Handsontable's powered component listing the count of all factsheet types existing on the workspace.